 The person in charge had ensured that the residents were provided with wholesome and nutritious meals which were consistent with each resident's individual preferences.
+The residents were very much involved in the cooking, food shopping and meal choice.

 Regulation 26: Risk management procedures